 }

-If you’ve configured users, roles and role_bindings you’ll find the payload familiar (and useful).
-For each of the resource listed, you get a path and the CRUD + other operations you can perform against that particular resource.
+If you’ve configured users, roles, and role bindings, you’ll find this payload familiar (and useful).
+For each resource, you get a path and the CRUD plus other operations you can perform against it.

 > curl localhost:8001/apis/apps/v1/statefulsets